 And to answer the most commonly asked question – who is Isabelle? - well, that's Leslie's mother, the most amazing seamstress and knitter ever!

 15 years, or so, ago, when she began her jewelry business, Leslie wanted to honor her mother and everything she had instilled in her, so the business became Isabelle Designs.
 When she tired of the seasonal craft fairs, it was her husband who quipped, why don't you set up the spare apartment behind our house as a studio with your yarn, sit and knit and the customers can come find you.
 Well, that thought just kept growing!
-And, again, it was her husband who suggested Isabelle's Parlour - that way the ladies can come sit in your parlour and knit with you, he said.
+And, again, it was her husband who suggested Isabelle's Parlour - that way the ladies can come sit and knit with you in your Parlour! he said.
 And so here we are, more than 5 years later, exploring the amazing world of fiber, the arts that make them a joy and the people who bring such a special creativity to inspire and amaze!